 What do SNAP recipients need to do?

-SNAP recipients ages 18 through 52 who do not live with a child under 18, and who are considered physically and mentally able to work must follow these Time Limit Rules to keep your SNAP benefits:
+SNAP recipients ages 18 through 64 who do have responsibility for a child under the age of 14 living in their home, and who are considered physically and mentally able to work must follow these Time Limit Rules to keep your SNAP benefits:

 - Spend at least 80 hours each month doing one or more of the following activities: